magento/merchdocs/src/catalog/product-price-tier.md

     - If necessary, choose the **Customer Group** {% if "Default.B2B Only" contains site.edition %}or **Shared Catalog** {% endif %} that is to receive the discount.

-    - In the **Qty** field, enter the quantity that must be ordered to receive the discount.
+    - For **Qty**, enter the quantity that must be ordered to receive the discount.

     - Use one of the following methods to enter the tier prices: